 If you already considered to study abroad at a partner university in your 5th. semester, you can still decide to go for international internship.
 In this way, you will be away for 2 semesters.

-The internship is minimum 20 weeks and normally starts February 1.
-If there will be public holidays during the period you will have to prolong the internship additional.
+The internship is minimum 20 weeks (=100 wordking days) and starts normally on 1st February.
 During the internship you will follow the normal workhours in a company and will work with the assigned task agreed on.

 Before you start to plan you international internship you should be familiar with the formal procedures for engineering internship.
 The Internship Concept describes the responsibilities